 Preparing for the arrival of your gerbils is an exciting time for any owner.
 Whether you’re extending your setup by adding another enclosure or bringing home your first pair, there’s lots to do and lots to look forward to.

-The process of getting gerbils is an exciting time for any owner.
-Whether you’re adding another enclosure of gerbils or bringing home your first pair there’s lots to look forward to, as well as lots to prepare for.
-This section of the guide covers some of the basics of gerbil care, as well as offering advice on the logistics of bringing your new pets home for the very first time.
+This section of the Omlet Gerbil Guide covers the basics of gerbil care, as well as offering advice on the ins and outs of bringing your new pets home for the first time.

-Pet gerbils should be very active, healthy and easy to handle.
-Although it's recommended to buy from a breeder, this may not always be possible, so if you are buying gerbils from a pet shop choose gerbils that are lively, curious and active.
-If they are asleep, ask the shop assistant to gently wake them and look at their reaction.
-They should quickly wake up and be interested in what is going on around them.
+When buying, use your eyes.
+The gerbils should be active, healthy looking, and happy to be to handled.
+Buy from a breeder if possible, or from a pet rescue/shelter.
+If neither of these options are possible and you are buying from a pet shop, choose gerbils that look lively, curious and active.
+If they are asleep, ask the shop assistant to gently wake them and watch their reaction.
+They should wake up quickly and be instantly interested in everything going on around them.

 How To Carry Out A Quick Gerbil Health Check

 - Check the animals' eyes - they should be bright, with no sign of dirt or discharge around them.

 - Check their rear ends - there should be no staining or signs of mess.